tylerpearson/CoverPop/README.md

     delayHash:           'go',                   // hash to append to url to delay popup for 1 day (e.g. http://yourdomain.com/#go)
     closeOnEscape:       true                    // close if the user clicks escape
-    delay:               0                       // set an optional delay (in milliseconds) before showing the popup });
+    delay:               0                       // set an optional delay (in milliseconds) before showing the popup
+    hideAfter:           null                    // set an optional time (in milliseconds) to autohide });
 ```